Say “Free.” Say “Free.” Say “Free.” It’s been 87 seconds and I’m starving here.

 Comfort and compassion out of chaos

 Dogtor B, an ex-shelter dog, became a therapy dog in October 2016.
-He loves to talk about his endeavors, his new little brother Sky, and life in general as an expat.
+He loves to talk about his endeavors, his brother Sky, and life in general as an expat in New Zealand.

 Smile!
 You’re at the best WordPress.com site ever